-Compared with the exchange of paper or digital (PDF) invoices, a lot of money can be saved by using the eInvoice.
-Money-saving for the sender of the invoice in particular exists in printing and delivering costs.
-Furthermore, being able to offer an eInvoice is becoming more and more common sense.
-Customers expect you to do this as part of the service provision.
+Compared to the exchange of paper or digital (PDF) invoices, a lot of money can be saved by using an eInvoice.
+For the sender of the invoice in particular, costs of printing and delivery are reduced.
+Furthermore, being able to offer an eInvoice is starting to become business as usual.
+Customers expect to be able to receive an eInvoice from their service providers.
 The (Dutch) federal government already has a paragraph published in her new tenders asking for an eInvoice.

-The Energy eInvoice makes use of the basic invoice of SimplerInvoicing (SI-UBL).
-With that you are quickly interoperable with a lot of receivers.
-Furthermore, SimplerInvoicing connects through the PEPPOL infrastructure a network of billing service providers (BSPs) to send and receive invoices cross sectoral.
-Also more and more accounting systems support this format.
+The Energy eInvoice makes use of the basic invoice SI-UBL, that is compliant with the NL-CIUS guidelines.
+When you implement it, you are easily able to access the PEPPOL infrastructure, a network of billing service providers (BSPs), and to send and receive invoices in multiple business areas.
+More and more accounting systems are able to support this format.
 This way both large and small commercial customers are able to profit from an electronic invoice.
-This means supplemental value for you as supplier.

 Compared to the exchange of paper invoices, a lot of money can be saved with the eInvoice.
 The money-saving for the receiver of the invoice relates mainly to the handling or the information on the invoice.
 After completion of the integrity check, an eInvoice can be imported right away in your administration.
 Manual input is not necessary anymore and this will save you a lot of time and mistakes.

-Because the Energy eInvoice uses the SI-UBL basic invoice, in practice you’re choosing a Simplerinvoicing implementation.
-A growing network of suppliers, receivers and service providers has been connected by this network.
-That makes your choice future-proof.
+A growing network of suppliers, receivers and service providers has been connected by the PEPPOL-network.
+Since the Energie eInvoice uses the SI-UBL core e-invoice, you are in fact choosing a future proof NL-CIUS implementation.
 Furthermore, the Energy eInvoice offers you an extension with supplemental sector information (among others meter readings) which enable further automatic handling and approval of your energy invoices.
 You can contact your supplier and/or measuring company for this.

 The standard Energy eInvoice is limited to agreements about the meaning and completion of the invoice elements and the format used to send them.
 For that we refer to the invoice format of Simplerinvoicing (SI-UBL).
 To be able to send/receive the message technically, you will have to make further agreements with your clients/supplier about the means of communication that you’re going to use.
 For instance, you can send the invoice as attachment in an email, realize a web service connection or make use of services/platforms of third parties (billing service providers).
 The various options all have their pros and cons.
 Please seak the advice of an expert.